quixio/quix-streams/docs/groupby.md

 message_5 = {"key": "store_2", "value": {"item": "B", "quantity": 1}}
 ```

-### Want: Sum per Item

-Now imagine you have a `Quix Streams Application` totaling each item's quantities (regardless of store)
-just like our previous `SUM(quantity)`, ultimately sending each new updated total downstream.

-> NOTE: storing/performing aggregations like this requires using [a state store](./processing.md#using-state-store) or [windowing](./windowing.md).

 ### Problematic Message Keys

+Like before, we want the sum of each quantity per item.
 Unfortunately, the results won't be what you expect with the current message format.

-If you had two consumers, one consumer might process all messages related to `store_4`, while the other processes `store_2`, due to the
+If you had two consumers, one consumer might process all messages related to `store_4`, while the other processes `store_2` (due to the
-way Kafka divides partitions across consumers (matching keys end up on
+way Kafka distributes partitions across consumers).
-the same partition).

-Since these consumers don't share any state between each other, we have a problem.

-Basically, your the totals per consumer are **actually**:
+Basically, the totals are **actually**:

-- _total quantity per store_ (which ignores `item` name)
+- _total quantity per store_

 which is NOT the desired:

--  _total quantity per item_ (which ignores `store_id`).
+-  _total quantity per item_

-### Re-Keying the Messages
+### Regrouping the Messages

-If we repartition or messages where the key is instead the `item` name:
+To fix this, simply repartition the messages so that the `item` name is the message key:

 ```python
 message_1 = {"key": "A", "value": {"item": "A", "quantity": 5}}